Properties of biodiversity indices that incorporate future extinction risk: PD indices

 Following \cite{wik21}, consider a rooted phylogenetic tree $T=(V,E)$ with leaf set $X$, and with an assignment $\ell = [\ell_e]$ of a non-negative edge length to each edge of $T$.
 For a subset $S$ of $X$, let $\varphi_{(T, \ell)}(S)$ be the sum of the lengths of those edges of $T$ that lie on the path from the root to a leaf in $S$.
 As an example, for the phylogenetic tree $T$ shown in Fig.~\ref{fig:tree-network} and the set $S = \{1,3\}$, we obtain $\varphi_{(T, \ell)}(S) = \ell_1 + \ell_3 + \ell_6 + \ell_8 + \ell_9$.

 In this setting, the quantity $\varphi_{(T, \ell)}(S)$ is the widely-applied measure of PD of $S$, introduced by Daniel Faith in \cite{fai92}.
-Moreover, $\psi$ and $\psi'$ correspond to the HED and HEDGE indices, respectively, as studied in \cite{ste07} and applied in \cite{gum23}.
+Moreover, $\Psi$ and $\Psi'$ correspond to the HED and HEDGE indices, respectively, as studied in \cite{ste07} and applied in \cite{gum23}.
 Specifically, from \cite{ste07}, we have:

-where $e_1, \ldots, e_{k_x}$ are the edges on the path from the root of $T$ to the leaf $x$, and $C(e_j)$ is the set of leaves of $T$ that can be reached by a directed path from edge $e_j$ (note that we adopt the convention throughout this paper that $\prod_{j \in \emptyset}\epsilon_j=1$).
+where $e_1, \ldots, e_{k_x}$ are the edges on the path from the root of $T$ to the leaf $x$, $C(e_j)$ is the set of leaves of $T$ that can be reached by a directed path from edge $e_j$ (note that we adopt the convention throughout this paper that $\prod_{j \in \emptyset}\epsilon_j=1$), and $\ell(e_r)$ is the length of edge $e_r$.
 Again referring to the tree $T$ in Fig.~\ref{fig:tree-network} and Eqn.~\eqref{psieq} we have, for example,

-Note that the values $\psi_x$ are quite different from PD indices such as `fair proportion' and `equal splits'.
+Note that the values $\Psi_x$ are quite different from PD indices such as `fair proportion' and `equal splits'.
 Those indices do not depend on $\epsilon_*$ values, and they satisfy the property that their values, summed over all species $x$, equal the total length of the tree (i.e. $\sum_e \ell_e$).

 Observe also that (by Eqn.~\eqref{psieq} with the associated notation and Proposition~\ref{pro1}(i)) we have: